Hungary: Transport

 Hungary has a highly developed road, railway, air, and water transport system.
 Budapest serves as an important hub for the Hungarian railway system (MÁV).
-The capital is served by three large train stations called Keleti (Eastern), Nyugati (Western), and Déli (Southern) pályaudvars (terminuses).
+The capital is served by three large train stations called Keleti (Eastern), Nyugati (Western), and Déli (Southern) pályaudvars (termii).
 Szolnok is the most important railway hub outside Budapest, while Tiszai Railway Station in Miskolc and the main stations of Szombathely, Győr, Szeged, and Székesfehérvár are also key to the network.

+From March 2024, transport on the Hungarian railway MÁV will be free for people aged 65 and over and under 14 years of age.

 Budapest, Debrecen, Miskolc, and Szeged have tram networks.
 The Budapest Metro is the second-oldest underground metro system in the world; its Line 1 dates from 1896.
 The system consists of four lines.
 A commuter rail system, HÉV, operates in the Budapest metropolitan area.

 Hungary has a total length of approximately 1314 km motorways (autópálya).
 Motorway sections are being added to the existing network, which already connects many major economically important cities to the capital.
 Ports are located at Budapest, Dunaújváros and Baja.

 There are five international airports: Budapest Ferenc Liszt (informally called "Ferihegy"), Debrecen, Hévíz–Balaton (also called Sármellék Airport), Győr-Pér, and Pécs-Pogány, but only two of these (Budapest and Debrecen) receive scheduled flights.
 Low-budget airline Wizz Air is based at Ferihegy.

 Energy

 Hungary's total energy supply is dominated by fossil fuels, with natural gas occupying the largest share, followed by oil and coal.
 In June 2020, Hungary passed a law binding itself to a target of net-zero emissions by 2050.
-As part of a broader restructuring of the nation's energy and climate policies, Hungary also extended its National Energy Strategy 2030 to look even further, adding an outlook until 2040 that prioritizes carbon-neutral and cost-effective energy while focusing on reinforcing energy security and energy independence.
+As part of a broader restructuring of the nation's energy and climate policies, Hungary also extended its National Energy Strategy 2030 to look even further, adding an outlook until 2040 that prioritises carbon-neutral and cost-effective energy while focusing on reinforcing energy security and energy independence.
 Key forces in the country's 2050 target include renewables, nuclear electricity, and electrification of end-use sectors.
 Significant investments in the power sector are expected, including for the construction of two new nuclear energy generating units.
 Renewable energy capacity has increased significantly, but in recent years growth in the renewables sector has stagnated.
 What is more, certain policies that limit development of wind power are expected to negatively impact the renewables sector.

 Hungary's emission of greenhouse gases has dropped alongside the economy's decreasing use of carbon-based fuels.
 However, independent analysis has identified space for Hungary to set more ambitious emissions reduction targets.